design-juspay/Blend-v1/memory-bank/activeContext.md

 - Created the foundationToken.ts file as the central design token system
 - Documented best practices for code quality and token management.
 - **Removed className props from all components (Button, Tag, SplitTag) to prevent custom styling that could break component UI consistency**
+- **Converted interfaces to type aliases in all component type definitions for better consistency and to prevent accidental declaration merging**

 ## Next Steps